 Yana Skakun

-The George of Stamford — a coaching inn on St Martin's — is one of the finest historic hotels in England and a popular choice for wedding receptions.
-Its stone facade, cobbled courtyard, and vaulted medieval wine cellar all provide distinctive photography settings.
-Couples marrying at St Martin's Church next door often use the George for both reception and morning preparation, allowing all wedding photography to take place within a short walk.
+The George of Stamford, a former coaching inn on St Martin's at the southern edge of the town, is one of the finest historic hotels in England and a genuinely popular choice for wedding receptions.
+Its stone facade, gated cobbled courtyard, and vaulted medieval wine cellar each provide a distinct photographic setting within the same building, so a couple staying and celebrating there can move between very different backdrops without ever leaving the site.
+Couples marrying at St Martin's Church next door often use the George for both the reception and the morning preparation, which means the whole day — getting ready, ceremony, portraits, and reception — can take place within a short walk, minimising the transport logistics that otherwise eat into photography time on a wedding day.

 Yana Skakun